wacncontent/CustomizeTool/removeCommentOutput/articles/redis-cache/cache-dotnet-how-to-use-azure-redis-cache.md

 -	[Enable cache diagnostics](/documentation/articles/cache-how-to-monitor/#enable-cache-diagnostics) so you can [monitor](/documentation/articles/cache-how-to-monitor/) the health of your cache.
 You can view the metrics in the Azure Portal and you can also [download and review](https://github.com/rustd/RedisSamples/tree/master/CustomMonitoring) them using the tools of your choice.
 -	Check out the [StackExchange.Redis cache client documentation][].
 	-	Azure Redis Cache can be accessed from many Redis clients and development languages.
 For more information, see [http://redis.io/clients][].
-	-	Azure Redis Cache can also be used with services such as Redsmin.
-For more information, see  [How to retrieve an Azure Redis connection string and use it with Redsmin][].
+-	Azure Redis Cache can also be used with third-party services and tools such as Redsmin and Redis Desktop Manager.
+	-	For more information about Redsmin, see  [How to retrieve an Azure Redis connection string and use it with Redsmin][].
+	-	Access and inspect your data in Azure Redis Cache with a GUI using [RedisDesktopManager](https://github.com/uglide/RedisDesktopManager).
 -	See the [redis][] documentation and read about [redis data types][] and [a fifteen minute introduction to Redis data types][].